 Create a chart to track the behaviors you’d like to see in your child:

-Across the top of the chart, list the days of the week.
-On the left side of the chart, create a column that lists which behaviors (such as taking turns) or tasks (such as getting ready for school on time) you’d like to monitor.
+- Across the top of the chart, list the days of the week.
+On the left side of the chart, create a column that lists which behaviors or tasks you’ll be looking at.